 Hotels in Queenstown can get pricey, especially if you visit during the high seasons of summer and winter.
 To make the most of your travel budget, look into Queenstown holiday packages.
 Queenstown packages bundle together flights and hotels in order to save you both time and money.
 Webjet’s Queenstown accommodation and flight packages can save you up to several hundred dollars on your trip to Queenstown.
 With those savings, imagine all the extra activities you can try!
 With Queenstown holiday packages, there’s no need for you to trawl the internet for hours searching for the best deals.
 Webjet will do that for you, so you can focus your attention on the fun adventures you will have in Queenstown.
 Holiday packages to Queenstown are the perfect option for families who want to visit this exciting city without breaking the bank.

 There is one airport within easy access of Queenstown, NZ.
 Queenstown Airport (ZQN) is 8 kilometres (5 miles) from Queenstown in the neighbouring town of Frankton.
 It is the fourth largest airport in New Zealand and one of the main ports of entry for the South Island of NZ.

-Travelling from Australia, you can catch a flight to Queenstown with Jetstar, Virgin Australia, Qantas, Emirates, and Air New Zealand.
+Travelling from Australia to New Zealand, you can catch a flight to Queenstown with Jetstar, Virgin Australia, Qantas, Emirates, and Air New Zealand.
 If you are departing from Melbourne, Sydney, Brisbane, or the Gold Coast, there are direct flights to Queenstown available to you.
 Each of these direct flights will get you to your destination in about 3 hours.
 If you are travelling from another airport in Australia, you can get to Queenstown in no time with a stopover.